perryyo/deploydjango.com/source/index.rst

 to support millions of users.

 .. note::
-    This still is still under rapid development.
+    This site is still under rapid development.
 Please send any suggestions (or requests) to rdegges@gmail.com.